 [box] What does this mean?
 If you have a mild case of GERD or acid reflux, you should qualify for the best rate class.
 The best rate class equals the lowest available premiums.
 Want to know what your premiums will look like?
 Just use our free quoter on this page and you’ll be able to compare preferred plus and preferred ratings. [/box]

-If you have additional health concerns and don’t know what your health class would be, simply contact us at 1-888-411-1329 or simply email us today.
+If you have additional health concerns and don’t know what your health class would be, simply reach out to us and we’ll help you.

 Medical Exam or Non Medical Exam?

 The majority of people purchasing term life insurance…

 …opt for a fully written policy that includes a medical exam.

 However, many of our clients with GERD or acid reflux are interested with another option.

 A non medical exam life insurance policy is a quick way to secure coverage by answering qualifying questions about lifestyle and health.
 A non medical policy does not have the paramedical exam and is a little more expensive for this convenience.

 A fully underwritten policy with a medical exam is a great choice if you know you don’t have any other health issues and you are confident that your blood work will reveal a healthy outcome.

 The Life Insurance Medical Exam